-Energy Corps members are required to submit a semi-monthly log through the web-based America Learns portal; the report should detail members progress towards meeting program performance measures, program strengths and challenges, and note unique program/member achievements.
+Energy Corps members are required to submit a monthly progress report detailing progress towards meeting program performance measures, program strengths and challenges, and unique program/member achievements.
+Members will be provided with the reporting form that they are to complete.
+The schedule for reporting deadlines is included on the Program Calendar.